Shea Ki

 Picture

-Here is where you'll find mine on LinkedIn or you can view it on my Instagram, too.
+Here is where you'll find my intro video on LinkedIn or you can view it on my Instagram, too.
 It took me way more takes than I expected. ☺️ I had to re-post it a few times because of tech issues, my brain freezing up, or words going too fast.
 Thankfully, when I remembered to treat this professional activity more like an interview and do some energy work with a pre-ritual, like the one I talk about here, it got much easier and enjoyable to do.

-Below are generous experts who share excellent resources about how to create your
+Below are generous experts who share excellent resources about how to create your LinkedIn intro video.
+They each have fantastic intro videos on their profiles to get inspired by, too.

 Kamara Toffolo gets you ready for some up-leveling tips

-In under 15 minutes, in this video, Kamara walks you through the ins and outs of setting up your cover story on your LinkedIn profile and brings you tips beyond the basics.
+In under 15 minutes, in this video, Kamara walks you through the ins and outs of setting up your intro video on your LinkedIn profile and brings you tips beyond the basics.
 When this feature was first rolled out, it was limited to 20 seconds but since that time another 10 seconds has been added on.
-I think all of Kamara's guidance is still spot on as it doesn't matter if you use the whole time allowed or not.
-As she emphasizes, your cover story is an "ENHANCEMENT to your profile, not a REPLACEMENT...to the well-written stories in your about or summary section."
+(It was also first called "LinkedIn Cover Story").
+I think a lot of Kamara's guidance is still spot on.
+As she emphasizes, your video intro is an "ENHANCEMENT to your profile, not a REPLACEMENT...to the well-written stories in your about or summary section."

 Nick Raeburn provides a resource like no other with humor